freyam/freyam/README.md

 > Anshul and I used to send the entire Harry Potter Book Series in BMP images to our friends using TETI!
 It freaked everyone else!

+-   **Markdown But Prettier ([`varshitakolipaka/MarkdownButPrettier`](https://github.com/varshitakolipaka/MarkdownButPrettier))** is a project Varshita ([`varshitakolipaka`](https://github.com/varshitakolipaka) and I worked on to make Markdown more exciting by adding a bunch of features such as HTML Styles, and Graphviz Mind Maps, etc.

+> Varshita and I were crying while learning the ReGex for the parseres.
+OMG!
+Nothing works!

 ### 🦒 Personal Projects

 -   **Amigos ([`freyam/amigos`](https://github.com/freyam/amigos))** is a robust friend management application that suggests friends.
 Its sole mission is to unite compatible people across the world.
 Just tell the app a bit about yourself, and then let the magic begin.

+> Now, I am not saying that Amigos is the next Facebook or Instagram.
+It is just a simple CLI application that is built on the idea of friendship.
+Also, I don't think either of those Meta applications can show you a beautiful colorful graph of your friendship network.
+(Amigos: 1, Facebook/Instagram: 0)

 -   **GoodBoy ([`freyam/goodboy`](https://github.com/freyam/goodboy))** is a discord bot that contextually sends cute hand-picked animal pictures to wholesomify the atmosphere.

+> This has to be my personal favourite!
+I love it!

 -   **Freyam's real-time e=!mc^2 shell ([`freyam/fresh`](https://github.com/freyam/fresh))** is a linux shell which supports multiple commands and multiple arguments such as `cd`, `echo`, `history`, `ls`, `pinfo`, `pwd`, `repeat`, `jobs`, `sig`, `fg`, `bg`, `replay`, and signal handling.
 Basically, just a little behind zsh!

 -   **xv6-riscv ([`freyam/xv6-riscv`](https://github.com/freyam/xv6-riscv))** is a RISCV simulator for the xv6 operating system.
 I added several new features such as system tracing, scheduling mechanisms (RR, FCFS, PBS, etc.), and a Procdump.

+> OS is sooooooooooooooooo hard!

 -   **Specifi ([`freyam/Specifi`](https://github.com/freyam/Specifi))** is an Android app that gamifies the classification of trees (it can be any object).
 It is an offline-first application with an intuitive user interface for ease of use.